Amit2016-17/jupyter_micropython_remote/README.md

 This can be useful to work directly with local files for instance.
 Commands here will be run by the same python as jupyter notebook, however they're run in an `exec` sandbox to ensure jupyter can't be compromised.

+In %local cells, `IPython.display` objects can usually be passed to `print()` to be displayed in graphical form like in a normal python jupyter notebook, eg:
+    %local
+    from IPython.display import Image
+    img = Image(filename='test.png')
+    print(img)

 ## Background